iamtwz/TheBakaKeyboardProject/README.md

-# TheBakaKeyboardProject
+# The Baka Keyboard Project
-The Baka Keyboard Project
+An Open Source Keyboard with TWO Keys